xXleowXx/gitlab-charts/doc/charts/gitlab/webservice/index.md

-# Using the GitLab Unicorn Chart
+# Using the GitLab Webservice Chart

-The `unicorn` sub-chart provides the GitLab Rails webserver with two Unicorn workers per pod.
+The `webservice` sub-chart provides the GitLab Rails webserver with two Webservice workers per pod.
 (The minimum necessary for a single pod to be able to serve any web request in GitLab)

 Currently the container used in the chart also includes a copy of GitLab Workhorse,